Gateway-DAO/gateway-web/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn test`

+Runs unit tests written for React components.
+Currently, no testing units are written for the project, although you can write them at any moment following the section about [testing](https://reactjs.org/docs/testing.html).

+### `yarn lint`

+Lints the written code, so it is compliant with Gateway's ESLint/Prettier configurations.\
+This makes the code easier to read, more efficient and organized.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**